NATIONAL CHAMPION, and LAKE FORK LEGEND, Jerry Hancock, shares some standing timber tricks!

 Did a little video of the the new Todd Huckabee Trident what a rod get ya one they are amazing…..

 Fishing with Barry Marrow

-Barry Morrow, professional crappie guide, tournament fisherman, and current Crappie Masters’ Missouri state champion demonstrates how to vertical jig fish in standing timber for crappie on Truman Lake, MO.
+Barry Morrow, professional crappie guide, tournament fisherman, and former Crappie Masters’ Missouri state champion demonstrates how to vertical jig fish in standing timber for crappie on Truman Lake, MO.

 The Pulling Rod

 The Pulling Rod is an 11′ medium action rod made for slow trolling, dipping trees and brush, and trolling crankbaits.
 An awesome jigging rod.
 For use with bait-casting or spinning reel.
 With its strong backbone, boat flipping crappie weighing three or more pounds will not be a problem for this rod.